tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 </table>
 {% endif %}

-By color coding the parameters, it's easy to see the parameter being defined relates to the endpoint definition.
+By color coding the parameters, it's easy to see the parameter being defined and how it relates to the endpoint definition.

 ## Query string parameters {#query_string_parameters}